 “We are always trying to stay innovative while also keeping Ursuline’s traditions and values at the forefront of all decisions,” Brown said.
 “It is not always the easiest balance, but it is what we strive for.”

 Another factor that encouraged the idea was the constantly changing nature of fashion.
-Brown and her fellow administrators tried to modernized the uniform since pants are now increasingly popular among teenage girls.
+Brown and her fellow administrators tried to modernize the uniform since pants are now increasingly popular among teenage girls.

 “We understand that fashion and trends change a lot over time and wanted to make sure we were giving our students new options when we could,” Brown said.